ZhongkuiMa/shapeonnx/README.md

 Static shape inference for ONNX models where standard tools fail.

-**Tested on all models from VNN-COMP 2024 with 100% success rate.**
+**Tested on 136 VNN-COMP 2024 models with 100% success rate.**
+**Provides more accurate shape information than ONNX's built-in inference.**

 ## Overview